 Implementing such technology requires a colossal investment in IT, compliance, and legal expertise.
 This is a challenge for the neobanks and neobrokers, particularly the ones with ambitious time-to-market and operational efficiency goals.

 Moreover, balancing conversions and compliance in this area can also be challenging as new technologies and standards constantly evolve and are costly to implement.
-For example, a neobank may have to implement the latest security standards to comply with EU regulations and to secure customer data, which will lead to added costs, time, and effort.
+For example, a neobank may have to implement the latest security standards to comply with EU regulations and to secure client data, which will lead to added costs, time, and effort.

 Consequently, such colossal investment impacts the neobanks' and neobrokers' flexibility.
 Implementing a streamlined and efficient KYC process does require an organization to attribute a lot of resources to fraud prevention.
 Unless its financial and people resources are vast, this move can impact the organization's ability to rapidly change its strategy or adapt its risk appetite when necessary.